 - „Proximity” answers the question whether an object to be tracked is located in a certain zone within the building, therefore this tracking takes place at “zone level”.

-- „Positioning” means an exact and constant localization within the building.
+- „Positioning” means an exact and constant location within the building.
 With this type of tracking, the movements of an asset within the building can also be tracked.

 Advantages of Bluetooth Positioning